TBau23/messageAI/THINGS_TO_FIX.md

 --offline status is ugly
 -- auth errors should have better ux
--- add and remove people from group chat once created -- user profile page
+-- add and remove people from group chat once created -- in app push notifications dont send everytime?
--- in app push notifications dont send everytime?
+-- do we need streaming for ai responses (idoms, context, advanced extraction)
--- do we need streaming?
+- can I get international keyboard in expo go app?

 2. List Performance Warning
 VirtualizedList: You have a large list that is slow to update